mgpai22/ergo-synced-node/README.md

 Docker and docker compose must be installed.
 This node program should work on both [Windows](https://docs.docker.com/desktop/windows/install/) \
 and [Linux](https://docs.docker.com/engine/install/).

+Python3 must be installed on Linux.
+The script will not do this.
+It only installs pip3 if not already present.

 The computer should have about 30 GB of space available.
 ## Setup